 To be able to monitor your heart rate you need to grip the heart rate sensors in the handles or the console also works with an un-coded polar chest strap which needs to bought separately.
 This provides a better and more consistent reading of your heart rate than the hand pulse sensors.
 It is quite common for hand sensors to unreliable no matter the grip you have.

-If you want to train and workout using your heart rate then a heart rate strap is the best approach although it does cost extra (about $35).
+If you want to train and workout using your heart rate then a heart rate strap is the best approach although it does cost extra.
 When using this it is advised not to place a personal electrical device on the left hand side of the shelf as it can interfere with the signal.

 The console automatically powers off if the bike is inactive for approximately 5 minutes.